-- has not been employed by the Company in an executive capacity; - has not been an advisor or consultant to the Company, and has not been affiliated with a company or a firm that is; - has not been affiliated with a significant customer or supplier of the Company; - has not had a personal services contract with the Company; - has not been affiliated with a tax-exempt entity that receives significant contributions from the Company; - has not been related to any of the persons described above; and - has not been part of an interlocking directorate in which an executive officer of the Company is a member of the compensation committee of the company that employs the Director.
+- has not been employed by the Company in an executive capacity; - has not been an advisor or consultant to the Company, and has not been affiliated with a company or a firm that is; - has not been affiliated with a significant customer or supplier of the Company; - has not had a personal services contract with the Company; - has not been affiliated with a tax-exempt entity that receives significant contributions from the Company; - · has not been related to any of the persons described above; and - has not been part of an interlocking directorate in which an executive officer of the Company is a member of the compensation committee of the company that employs the Director.

-With respect to Directors standing for election at the Company's 2005 Annual Meeting, the Board of Directors has affirmatively determined, after considering all relevant facts and circumstances including, with respect to Dr. Hamre, the charitable contribution to CSIS discussed under "Certain Transactions", that no non-employee Director has a material relationship with the Company and that all non-employee Directors meet the independence standards of the Corporate Governance Principles and By-laws as well as the independence definition in the final New York Stock Exchange corporate governance rules for listed companies.
+With respect to Directors standing for election at the Company's 2006 Annual Meeting, the Board of Directors has affirmatively determined, after considering all relevant facts and circumstances that no Non-Employee Director has a material relationship with the Company and that all Non-Employee Directors meet the independence standards of the Corporate Governance Principles and By-laws as well as the independence definition in the final New York Stock Exchange corporate governance rules for listed companies.
 The following are the independent directors standing for election: Drs.
 Crawford and Hamre, Messrs.
 Hake, MacInnis, LeBoeuf and Tambakeras, Mrs. Gold and Ms. Sanford.